serby/save-mongodb/README.md

 ## Usage

-I won't boar your with waffle.
+I won't bore your with waffle.
 If you want to see how this works look at the tests or this simple example:

 ```js
 // What you'll need!